Creating 'Chasing Sunrise'

 -

-Hammer out idea on paper:
+Hammer out ideas on paper:

 - The page count helps me gauge how fleshed-out an idea is